-September is National Preparedness Month (NPM) and Franklin County Emergency Management & Homeland Security (FCEM&HS) encourages residents to plan and prepare for all hazards before they happen.
+COLUMBUS – September is National Preparedness Month (NPM) and Franklin County Emergency Management & Homeland Security (FCEM&HS) encourages residents to plan and prepare for all hazards before they happen.
 The month serves as a timely reminder that emergencies can happen anytime, anywhere without advance notice.
-The time to prepare is before a disaster happens.

-This year’s theme is “Prepared, Not Scared.”
+This year’s theme is “Prepare to Protect.
+Preparing for disasters is protecting everyone you love."
 The campaign emphasizes the need for all residents to know how to respond and what to do should disaster strike.
 Citizens are reminded to be informed about the top risks facing Franklin County and register for ALERT Franklin County at www.alertfranklincounty.org to receive important information and weather alerts on their mobile devices.
 FCEM&HS encourages everyone to create and practice an emergency plan that includes all family members and pets, build a disaster supply kit, and get involved by learning lifesaving skills - such as CPR and first aid.

 Throughout National Preparedness Month, FCEM&HS will feature a different preparedness theme each week on Facebook and Twitter.
 Weekly themes include:

 As part of National Preparedness Month, FCEM&HS encourages parents to include the whole family in the planning process.
 Young children and teens can learn how to become better prepared, build an emergency supply kit and become a "Disaster Master" by playing online games at www.ready.gov/kids/games.